aasheth/aasheth.github.io/_pages/research.md

 ### Computational Linear Algebra and Machine Learning
   * Implementation of partial/complete pivoting LU factorization for discretized integral equations governing bacteria population dynamics.
   * Support vector machine (SVM) for NASA asteroid classification.
+  * Convolution NNs for prediction of Angle of Attack of airfoils from 2D snapshots.
+  * Feedforward neural networks to predict mechanical properties of fibre composites.
   * RNNs & LSTMs for the predictions of air speed based on sequential data from the hot wire measurements in a wind tunnel.

 {: style="text-align: justify;"}